ralfgerlich/psu_p9530_panel/readme.md

 When turned counter-clockwise, the signals BA cycle through 01, 00 and 10.
 For clockwise rotation, the cycle is reversed.

-The level changes trigger pin interrupts INT0 and INT1 in the AVR.
+The level change trigger pin interrupts are INT0 and INT1 in the AVR.

+Since very fast or very slow rotation was somethings giving wrong results we expect a more then 50% correct cycle to count for a direction.

 ## Special SPI handling
 The lines for the SPI bus are shared with the display.